Inter-faculty Joint Degree (MA/MLIS)

 - AND = Thesis

-Note: The MLIS requirement to complete two (3-credit or equivalent) designated "Information Technology" courses is fulfilled by content covered in the Humanities Computing courses.
+Note: The MLIS requirement to complete two (3-credit or equivalent) designated "Information Technology" courses is fulfilled by content covered in the Digital Humanities courses.

 |First Term (Fall)